mjfrigaard/sharing-your-work/manuscript/05chapter.md

 **Chunk options:** We've included `echo=TRUE`, which means the code will print in the output file.
 The `tidy=FALSE` makes sure the code doesn't get reformatted when the document gets rendered.
 We set both options to their default values, but we've included them below so that you can see more examples.

-The `size = "small"` and `fig.path = "figs/"` are used to change the size of the printed code, and the location of any output visualizations.
+The `size = "small  "` and `fig.path = "figs/"` are used to change the size of the printed code, and the location of any output visualizations.

 ```r
 knitr::opts_chunk$set(